mehtajaghvi/usb-development-board/getting_started.rst

 * USB-HID device and not TTY device.

- It's ok if the digispark doesn't detect as ttyACM device ,if a device detects as tty device it means it is a USB-serial device.But Digispark in not a USB-serial device ,it does not provide USB-serial interface.What is it then?
+ It's ok if the digispark doesn't detect as ttyACM device ,if a device detects as tty device it means it is a USB-serial device.But Digispark in not a USB-serial device ,it does not provide USB-serial interface.
+So when you plug your digispark ,the serial port tab of arduino IDE will be greyed out .What is it then?

  DigiUSB - Debugging and HID communication library
- On the computer side you can use the included command line tools in the DigiUSB Programs folder: digiusb - this program is like the Arduino **serial monitor**, allowing you to send and receive messages to/from a Digispark running DigiUSB send - this allows you to send data/text to a Digispark with DigiUSB - run with –help to see all options receive- this allows you to receive data/text from a Digispark with DigiUSB - run with –help to see all options.
+ On the computer side you can use the included command line tools in the DigiUSB Programs folder: digiusb - this program is like the Arduino **serial monitor**, allowing you to send and receive messages to/from a Digispark running DigiUSB

   .. image:: images/usbhid.png
       :scale: 100%
       :height: 200